Christmas Island

 The Red Crab Migration

-At the beginning of the wet season (usually October - November), most adult Red Crabs suddenly begin a spectacular migration from the forest to the coast, to breed and release eggs into the sea.
-Breeding is usually synchronised island wide.
-The rains provide moist overcast conditions for crabs to make their long and difficult journey to the sea.
-The timing of the migration breeding sequence is also linked to the phases of the moon, so that eggs may be released by the female Red Crabs into the sea precisely at the turn of the high tide during the last quarter of the moon.
+At the beginning of the wet season, typically from October to November, most adult Red Crabs embark on a spectacular migration from the forest to the coast to breed and release their eggs into the sea.
+This breeding event usually occurs simultaneously across the island.
+The arrival of the rains creates moist, overcast conditions, making it easier for the crabs to undertake their long and challenging journey to the sea.
+Additionally, the timing of this migration and the breeding sequence is linked to the phases of the moon, ensuring that female Red Crabs release their eggs into the ocean precisely during high tide at the last quarter of the moon.

 Red crab migration at Christmas Islands